-The new argument for excluding Latinos from civil rights consideration holds that they are little different from former immigrant groups. "immigrant analogy"38 suggests that, just as earlier groups of European immigrants from Greece, Italy, Ireland, and Poland found their places in American society, so too, in time, will Latinos.
-Society need make few special provisions for their accommodation.
-In particular, it should exclude them from affirmative action programs designed for real minorities-blacks and Native Americans.
+The new argument for excluding Latinos from civil rights consideration holds that they are little different from former immigrant groups.
+This "immigrant analogy" [FN38] suggests that, just as earlier groups of European immigrants from Greece, Italy, Ireland, and Poland found their places in American society, so too, in time, will Latinos.
+Society need make few special

-For example, in a syndicated column, Charles Krauthammer argues in favor of cutting affirmative action back to its core-blacks-in order to preserve it from attack and to conserve scarce social resources and sympathy.39 Without addressing how Latinos will fare if left alone, Krauthammer urges that this is justified because they lack the moral standing of blacks, and including them in affirmative action would dilute that program and raise its costs beyond what America is prepared to pay.
-40
+For example, in a syndicated column, Charles Krauthammer argues in favor of cutting affirmative action back to its core--blacks--in order to preserve it from attack and to conserve scarce social resources and sympathy.
+[FN39] Without addressing how Latinos will fare if left alone, Krauthammer urges that this is justified because they lack the moral standing of blacks, and including them in affirmative action would dilute that program and raise its costs beyond what America is prepared to pay.
+[FN40]

-Political scientist John Skrentny echoes many of these sentiments in a 2002 article.41 Observing that affirmative action was originally designed to benefit only blacks, he questions the wisdom of its recent expansion to new groups, particularly the children of immigrants from Latin America and Asia.42 This approach makes "permanent victims" of these groups, while
+Political scientist John Skrentny echoes many of these sentiments in a 2002 article.
+[FN41] Observing that affirmative action was originally designed to benefit only blacks, he questions the wisdom of its recent expansion to new groups, particularly the children of immigrants from Latin America and Asia.
+[FN42] This approach makes "permanent victims" of these groups, while 497 threatening affirmative action for others.
+[FN43] If the public ultimately rejects affirmative action, he warns, its "over- or underinclusiveness will likely be the reason."
+[FN44]